devops-42/katacoda-docker-playground/1/step3.md

 `docker run -d nginx`{{execute}}

+The container starts up, the docker daemon returns a unique hash.
 We can verify that the container had been started with the `docker ps` command:

 `docker ps`{{execute}}